ScilifelabDataCentre/Anubis/anubis/documentation/Instructions-for-admins.md

 - The contents of a call (the input fields for proposals, reviews and decisions) can be edited whenever by the admin, but when a call has been published it should be kept intact, or users will be confused.

+## Reviewers and reviews

-- The admin may set a user account as a reviewer in a call.
+- The admin may set a user account as a **reviewer** in a call.
-- The admin may also set a user account as a chair for a call.
+- The admin may also set a user account as a **chair** for a call.
 This is a special type of reviewer who has slightly higher privileges than ordinary reviewers.
-- The admin must create the review instances for each reviewer and proposal in a call.
+- The admin must create the **review** instances for each reviewer and proposal in a call.
 It is up to the admin to decide which proposals a reviewer must review.